lexus2k/ssd1306/README.md

 ## Introduction

 SSD1306 i2c OLED Display driver is Arduino style library, intended for use with very small microcontrollers (with a little of SRAM).
-First of all, it was developed for ATTiny controllers to use as few resources as possible.
+It was developed to use as few resources as possible.
 With internal i2c impementation and without using buffer-related functions the library requires only 26 bytes of SRAM.
 Since ATTiny controllers have no division and multiply operations, the library uses shift operation to speed up calculations.

 ## Key Features